e4lejandr0/e4lejandr0.github.io/_posts/2018-11-20-benchmark_results.md

 # Conclusions

 From these benchmarks I have identified some possible points where optimization could be applied.
-I will further investigate those hotspots and find out if there's any wya of making them better.
+I will further investigate those hot-spots and find out if there's any way of making them better.

-I have put the benchmarks on my [Github](https://github.com/e4lejandr0/libcxx-benchmarks) and it also contains the Dockerfile in case you would like reproduce my tests(requires a Fedora 29 kernel because of perf).
+I have put the benchmarks on my [GitHub](https://github.com/e4lejandr0/libcxx-benchmarks) and it also contains the Dockerfile in case you would like reproduce my tests(requires a Fedora 29 kernel because of perf).